wbreeze/wind_and_water/_drafts/Serve-scaled-photos-from-AWS.md

 The `key` is the path on the bucket.
 The `body` is the local file.
 Looking at the bucket in the AWS console, there is the image.
+Note that S3 keys do not use leading slashes.
+They start with the name at the "root".

 Next I'll set-up a method to retrieve the image with a web browser.